AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/content-fragments-managing.md

 * the selected version **v&lt;*x.y*&gt;** (right)

-They will be shown side-by-side, where:
+They will be shown side by side, where:

 * Any differences are highlighted

   * Deleted text - red
   * Inserted text - green
   * Replaced text - blue

 * The full-screen icon allows you to open either version on its own; then toggle back to the parallel view
 * You can **Revert** to the specific version